What is a Michigan Impeding Traffic Ticket?

 No, there should be no effect on your insurance in Michigan.
 As was mentioned above Impeded Traffic is a nonmoving motor vehicle violation.
 It is a Zero-point offense and as such this ticket should have little to no effect on your insurance.

 Can you fight an impeding traffic ticket in Michigan?

 When you are pulled over and receive an impeding traffic ticket in Michigan you have two choices:

 You can accept responsibility, and pay the fine within fourteen days.
 You can pay the fine at the Courthouse, by mail, or in many Courts online.
 The fines and costs will be around $175.00.
-It is important to pay court fine within the timelines given or the Court could enter a default judgement against you.
-A default is means you are guilty of the offense and your license could be suspended.
+It is important to pay a court fine within the timelines given or the Court could enter a default judgment against you.
+A default is a means you are guilty of the offense and your license could be suspended.

 You can also plead not guilty, and fight the impeding traffic ticket.
 Fighting the ticket would involve asking for a formal hearing or an informal hearing in front of either a magistrate or a judge.
-This hearing takes place in the District Court that has jurisdiction over the geographic area that the alleged offense took place.
+This hearing takes place in the District Court that has jurisdiction over the geographic area where the alleged offense took place.

 An impeding traffic ticket is a very subjective determination by the officer that issued the ticket.
 It is this determination that would be an issue at the formal hearing.
 It is at the formal hearing that you would also present evidence that you want considered by the Court.
 Often if you have a compelling explanation to present to the Court an Impeding Offense Ticket can be dismissed.
-As with any matter it is always advisable to have an attorney when you have a court matter.
+As with any matter, it is always advisable to have an attorney when you have a court matter.
 There are Michigan Court rules and rules of criminal procedure that have to be followed.
 If you are not an attorney you will still be expected to follow the applicable court rules.